 Our offering to the Nosara community

-We offer short and long-term bilingual (English/Spanish) holistic educational programs led by trained and experienced teachers to cultivate children's sense of wonder and reverence for all living things.
+At Wild Child Playgarden & Wildschooling, we offer flexible, bilingual (English/Spanish) holistic educational programs led by skilled educators to cultivate children's sense of wonder and reverence for all living things.

 Our philosophy and our values